textbook/textbook.github.io/content/development/js-tdd-ftw.md

 - We've proved out a test setup that lets us make assertions on the behaviour of that function; and
 - We've created the simplest possible implementation for the requirements we've expressed through tests so far, making our code very robust.

-So let's build on that foundation, flip the shapes around to change the output so we can expect the test to fail.
+So let's build on that foundation; flip the shapes around to change the output so we can expect the test to fail.
 Add the following into the `describe` callback in `index.test.js`:

 ```js
 it("should say right wins for scissors vs. rock", () => {